Table of Contents

 You may also see this reason code attached to chargebacks following a fraudulent transaction, placed in a card-present environment, in which authorization approval was not obtained and no valid Visa card has been issued under the account number that was used.

-It is also fairly common to see this reason code attached to friendly fraud.
+It is also fairly common to see this reason code in cases of friendly fraud.

-Merchant error can also contribute to these chargebacks, when merchants mistakenly key in nonexistent account numbers and neglect to request authorization or abide by the recommendations of the authorization response codes.
+Merchant error can also cause these chargebacks when merchants mistakenly key in nonexistent account numbers and neglect to request authorization or abide by the recommendations of the authorization response codes.

 - A manual or electronic imprint of the card.